trekologer/FaxService/README.md

 ## Instructions
  -   Install the requirements
  -   Configure Asterisk.
-See sample extensions.conf and sip.conf files in asterisk/
+See sample extensions.conf and sip.conf files in src/main/asterisk/
- -   Copy the files in script/ to somewhere that the application user will be able execute them
+ -   Copy the files in src/main/script/ to somewhere that the application user will be able execute them
- -   The faxservice.properties file in src/main/conf needs to be updated with proper paths to Libreoffice, Ghostscript, and the above scrips.
+ -   The application.properties file in src/main/conf needs to be updated with proper paths to Libreoffice, Ghostscript, and the above scrips.
  -   Build the JAR using Gradle
  -   Run the JAR file

 ## Planned Future Ehnancements
  -  Front end
- -  Put configuration file somewhere other than the WAR file
  -  Proper build script
  -  Incoming faxes